A Photographic History Of Trinidad, California - Page One

 Trinidad Museum Society.)

-At the far end of the wharf was a huge boom for hoisting cargo.
+At the far end of the wharf was a large rotating boom for hoisting cargo.
 Anyone

-familiar with the movement of the waves in this area can appreciate how
+familiar with the motion of the waves in this area can appreciate how

-hazardous conditions must have been for those involved in loading and
+hazardous conditions must have been for those who loaded and

-wharf was abandoned.
-(Photo by A. W. Ericson, courtesy Anne Odom.)
+(Photo by A. W. Ericson, courtesy Humboldt State University Library-Palmquist Collection.)

-Another Ericson image (circa 1894), likely taken from a window in the Occidental
+Another Ericson image (circa 1894), likely taken from the Occidental

 Taken from the same vantage point a few years later.
 Note that a section